 Worn or damaged teeth can have a wide range of causes, including complex dental concerns such as TMJ disorders.
-Dr. Blaylock will thoroughly examine your teeth, gums and jaw joints as part of a comprehensive approach to addressing worn teeth.
+Your dentist in Durham NC, Dr. Blaylock, will thoroughly examine your teeth, gums and jaw joints as part of a comprehensive approach to addressing worn teeth.

 Identifying any underlying dental problems that may be the cause of worn or damaged teeth is the key to recommending appropriate, lasting treatment.